Raedin24/School/L400/DCIT 423/Module 7 -  DHCPv4.md

 - DHCPv4 is enabled by default.
 Use `no service dhcp` to deactivate

 ## 7.2.8 DHCPv4 Relay
-- In situations where the DHCP server is located on another network, the router
+- In situations where the DHCP server is located on another network, the router cannot forward broadcasts from the clients to the server.
+The router has to be configured to relay DHCPv4 messages to the server
+1. **ipconfig /release** - Admin releases all current IPv4 addressing information (**ifconfig** for other systems)
+2. **ipconfig /renew** - Admin attempts renews IPv4 addressing info.
+The PC broadcasts and DHCPDISCOVER message.
+Request is not successful